nhaancs/go-algorithms/linked_lists/readme.md

 # Linked lists & Doubly linked lists
-Fast insert, delete, items in linked list are ordered but not located right next to each other like array items.
+Fast insert, delete, flexible size, items in linked list are ordered but not located right next to each other like array items, it also uses more memory.

 ![linked list](./linked-list.jpg)